This interview took place prior to the start of the SAG-AFTRA strike.

 Still, bearing witness to other people’s journeys was critical in helping Edebiri fine-tune her own perspective as a comedian and a writer; having a front row seat to the mainstream allowed her to get a broader understanding of what was funny and good (and what wasn’t).
 In Bottoms, the comedy perfectly balances on the fine line of “Omg I’m crying laughing” and “Now, wait a minute” — a testament to the close study of its stars.

-“If you're just a part of any marginalized group, you just have a sense of when somebody is saying something just to be hurtful or when they're punching down.
-Rachel and I did a lot of shows together and spent a lot of time in a lot of rooms with a lot of people, and they would usually not be marginalized like us,” the actress recalls.
+“If you're just a part of any marginalised group, you just have a sense of when somebody is saying something just to be hurtful or when they're punching down.
+Rachel and I did a lot of shows together and spent a lot of time in a lot of rooms with a lot of people, and they would usually not be marginalised like us,” the actress recalls.
 “They were making jokes, and they were offensive just for the sake of being offensive.
 It was always really bothersome to us, but it gave us a sort of comedy meter.”

 “We just really didn't want to punch down with Bottoms,” she continues.
 “So even if the jokes are toeing a certain sensibility line, I don't think they're ever punching down.
-Humor is a weapon — a powerful one.
+Humour is a weapon — a powerful one.
 And it's also a balm, a salve that you can use to heal and even to start conversations.
 There are so many jokes that we make in this film about weapons and masculinity and eating disorders and intersectionality and more.
-It's not our job to teach — we want to make people laugh — but we also want you to leave the theater with just a little bit of a thought.
+It's not our job to teach — we want to make people laugh — but we also want you to leave the theatre with just a little bit of a thought.
 Or maybe it's not even a thought...maybe it's just a line that you really love that made you laugh.
 That can open up the door to do something.”

 Josie is just the latest offbeat character that Edebiri has played.
 She famously took over as the voice of Missy, a socially awkward tween in the throes of puberty on Netflix’s totally-not-for-kids cartoon Big Mouth.
 She stars on The Bear as Sydney, a rookie chef trying her best to save a rundown kitchen.
-She voices a fictionalized Harriet Tubman on the controversial and politically (in)correct Clone High — she even plays April in the latest installment of the Teenage Mutant Ninja Turtle franchise!
+She voices a fictionalised Harriet Tubman on the controversial and politically (in)correct Clone High — she even plays April in the latest instalment of the Teenage Mutant Ninja Turtle franchise!
 When asked what draws her to such quirky characters, Edebiri tells me that she just has one requirement for her roles: they need to be multi-dimensional.
 “I'm interested in playing characters who are complicated,” she explains.
 “And I want to embody characters that are flawed as well.
-The characters who are at play, even in the situations vary in reality, all feel like human beings.
+The characters who are at play, even in the situations that vary in reality, all feel like human beings.
 But I’m also excited for the things that I have coming up that will continue to push the boundaries of that.
 I’m always open to a challenge.”

 But making space for everyone in an industry run by executives who care more about the bottom line than they do about the creatives who are fueling their earnings is tough.
-Today, the writers and actors strikes have been going on for months with no real end in sight.
+Today, the writers' and actors' strikes have been going on for months with no real end in sight.
 Despite the rational demands of the unions and guilds, studio bigwigs aren’t budging, and their staunch refusal to create a more equitable working environment underscores a big bad that even the worst MCU villain couldn’t rival: capitalism.
 Fighting the man isn’t easy work, Edebiri admits, but she’s taking this struggle day by day, leaning into the support of her community of fellow actors and writers to keep the feeling of hopelessness at bay.

-“A friend who has experience with organizing in Iran said something really important to me once: we can't carry the loads ourselves.
+“A friend who has experience with organising in Iran said something really important to me once: we can't carry the loads ourselves.
 We're like vessels full of water, and whenever we start to run low, we can rely on others to fill us up and know that we'll do the same for them in the future,” says Edebiri.
 “Right now, I feel like my vessel's grateful, and I'm feeling okay.
 But also, if anyone hits me up saying that they need help, I’m able to be like, What can I do?
 We just gotta keep being vessels for each other.”

 The SAG-AFTRA and WGA fight against the machine is a big one, and we don’t know when it’ll be over.
 Nonetheless, Edebiri is choosing to stay present and focus on the reason that she and her colleagues are standing their ground to begin with — the good work that they want to do and the impact that they hope it’ll bring about.
 (She’s also been reading a lot of books these days.
 That’s helped.)